sQUlearn/squlearn/README.md

 # sQUlearn 0.2.0

-**_Note:_** This is an early access version!
-Not everything that is described is already working 100%.

-sQUlearn is a novel Python package introducing quantum machine learning (QML) capabilities to traditional machine learning pipelines via a 'high-level / low-level' design approach.
-The software features an array of algorithms including Quantum Support Vector Machines, Regression, Gaussian Processes, Kernel Ridge Regression, and a Quantum Neural Network (QNN), all designed to seamlessly integrate with scikit-learn.
+sQUlearn is a novel Python package introducing Quantum Machine Learning (QML) capabilities to traditional machine learning pipelines via a *high-level / low-level* design approach.
+The package features an array of algorithms including Quantum Support Vector Machines, Quantum Gaussian Processes, Quantum Kernel Ridge Regression and Quantum Neural Networks (QNN), all designed to seamlessly integrate with scikit-learn.
 The QNN engine facilitates efficient gradient computation and automated training with non-linear parametrized circuits.
 Users can further customize their QNN models, enhancing flexibility and potential outcomes. sQUlearn's kernel engines are designed to